jxxssicaa/dh110jessicang/Pitch.md

 High Fidelity Prototype: https://github.com/jxxssicaa/dh110jessicang/blob/main/High%20Fidelity%20Prototype.md

-## Optional evaluation and revision history
+## Evaluation and revision history

 My classmates feedback was that the app was clear to use, helpful, and easy to identify and navigate around.